bpuig/laravel-subby/docs/models/plan-subscription-feature-model.md

     ]);
 ```

-Now user can also make use of the `pictures_per_social_profile` feature and it will be reset monthly.
+Now user can also make use of the `pictures_per_social_profile` feature, and it will be reset monthly.

-### Attach existing plan feature
+### Add existing plan feature

 If subscriber has inherited a feature from a plan, there cannot be two features with the same tag attached to
 subscriber.
-But, since subscription features do not depend anymore from plan features, you can override said feature.
+But, since subscription features do not depend anymore on plan features, you can override said feature.

 ```php
 // Modify feature limit for subscriber